ckormanyos/boost_math_test_qemu/README.md

 Here are sample commands for building and linking one of the tests.
 Let's take, for instance, the test case `boost_math_test_qemu_cbrt_tgamma.cpp`.

-For build and link, the prerequisite is:
+### Prerequisite: Get the Embedded Compiler

+For build and link, the prerequisite is is to get (via `wget`) the embedded compiler.
+Let's place this, for for example, in a self-created directory called `emu_env` within the root directory of the repo `boost_math_test_qemu`.

 ```sh
 cd boost_math_test_qemu